benedwards44/ant-scripts/README.md

 `ant getChangeset`

 Used to retrieve all contents of a changeset.
 Put your changeset name in the `build.properties` file and run `ant getChangeset` from the command line.

+### Deploy with Test Subset

+'ant deploySpecificTests'

+Use this to deploy by running just a subset of test methods.
+Update the `deploySpecificTests` deploy target in the `build.xml` file with the list of tests to run